harrison314/CaseR/README.md

 ## Notes
 - Using attribute `ExcludeFromRegistration` it is possible to suppress automatic class registration into DI using `.AddCaseRInteractors(...)` methods.
+- Using the `RegistrationCategory` attribute, you can decide how interactors and event handlers will be registered.
+Using the attribute will remove them from the default registration and only use them with registrations with the action category name `builder.Services.AddCaseRInteractors("CathegoryName");`.

 ## CaseR
 [![NuGet Status](http://img.shields.io/nuget/v/CaseR.svg?style=flat)](https://www.nuget.org/packages/CaseR/)